frzhen/Vue3-TS-CompAPI-Vite-Test/README.md

 ### Key learnings points 学习要点：
 - Composition API:
   - pure JS/TS style script writing instead of option API's fragmented helper style script
+  - #### reactive methods:
-  - `ref` method: reactive method to link in-component parameters/objects
+    - `ref` method: reactive method to link in-component parameters/objects, good for primitive datatype, i.e. number, string;
+    - `reactive` method: good for complex objects such as {} object, Map, Set;
-  - `computed` method: reactive method for functional components
+  - `computed` method: reactive method for functional components such as derived value such as map, reduce, filter data;
-  - `defineProps` method: as same as props in option API
+  - `defineProps` method: as same as props in option API;
+  - `readonly`: make the object not able to mutate directly, but still reactive;
+  - #### Composable:
 - TypeScript:
-  - Type constraint
+  - Type constraint;
-  - Type Guard
+  - Type Guard;
-  - `as const` way to create type definition on the fly
+  - `as const` way to create type definition on the fly;
+  - `get` keyword to make a function/method accessible like an object attribute;